 A 1939 Alfa Romeo 8C 2900B Touring Berlinetta achieved $19,256,750 at the Artcurial Paris Rétromobile sale as the most-expensive car sold at public auction thus far in 2019.

-The ten most-expensive cars sold at public auction thus far in 2019 include seven Ferraris, an Alfa Romeo, a Serenissima Spider and a Porsche.
-The top four are a 1939 Alfa Romeo 8C 2900B Touring Berlinetta, a 1963 Ferrari 250 GT SWB Berlinetta, a 1958 Ferrari 250 GT Tour de France Berlinetta and a 1953 Ferrari 250 MM Spider.
+The ten most-expensive cars sold at public auction thus far in 2019 include six Ferraris, two Porsches, an Alfa Romeo and a Serenissima Spider.
+The top five are a 1939 Alfa Romeo 8C 2900B Touring Berlinetta, a 1963 Ferrari 250 GT SWB Berlinetta, a 1958 Ferrari 250 GT Tour de France Berlinetta, a 1987 Ferrari F40 LM and a 1953 Ferrari 250 MM Spider.

 The 10 highest results achieved for cars sold at public auction thus far in 2019 were: